Garage Inc.

-Production
+Background and production

-The music video for "Turn the Page" stars porn actress Ginger Lynn (photographed in 2014).
+The day after Metallica finished the Poor Re-Touring Me Tour in San Diego, California, they hit the studio to start recording a new album of cover versions.
+As the band's drummer, Lars Ulrich, explained, the band wanted to do something different after "three pretty serious albums in a row, starting with Metallica] and then Load and Reload", and the process would be easier by working with covers, especially as the band had a tradition of taking other people's songs and "[turning] them into something very Metallica, different from what the original artist did".
+The band had recorded many covers since their 1981 formation that were spread across various releases, such as B-sides of their singles and the 1987 EP The $5.98 E.P. – Garage Days Re-Revisited.
+Some of these covers, including Diamond Head's "Am I Evil?" and the Anti-Nowhere League's "So What", had become live favorites.
+Conceived in part to combat bootlegs of the previously released material, the project would "put [all of the covers] in a nice little packaging for easy listening" along with the newly recorded cover versions, chosen through a group decision.
+Ulrich said:

-The day after Metallica finished the North American leg of the Poor Re-Touring Me Tour in San Diego's Coors Amphitheatre, they hit the studio to start recording a new album of cover versions.
-As Lars Ulrich explained, the band wanted to do something different after "three pretty serious albums in a row, starting with the Black album and then Load and ReLoad", and the process would be easier by working with covers, especially as the band had a tradition of taking other people's songs and "[turning] them into something very Metallica, different from what the original artist did".
-Given that the band had recorded many covers that were spread across various releases, such as B-sides of their singles and the 1987 EP The $5.98 E.P. - Garage Days Re-Revisited, the band would "put them all in a nice little packaging for easy listening" along with the newly recorded cover versions, chosen through a group decision.
-Only one of the eleven songs in the "New Recordings '98" disk was not done in the three-week sessions, a version of Lynyrd Skynyrd's "Tuesday's Gone" the band recorded for a radio broadcast along with friends such as Les Claypool, John Popper and Gary Rossington.
+The whole idea about the project, if you generalize, is that because of the nature of our [songwriting process] [...]
+What we need all the time and have throughout our career is a project like this to balance the sort of silly ways that we record our own material."